Service Animals: Getting A Service Dog For Anxiety

 Most anxiety service dogs, which are the most common type of service animals, are already affectionate animals that can bring their owners a sense of joy and comfort.
 Research from peer-reviewed studies indicates that dogs of various sizes and breeds can become effective psychiatric service dogs that can help people with mental health challenges, from improving daily functioning to coping with symptomsof post traumatic stress disorder (PTSD).
 Even for people without a diagnosed mental health condition, dog ownership has been linked to several health benefits including decreased blood pressure, cholesterol, and feelings of loneliness, according to the Centers for Disease Control and Prevention (CDC).

-2. They can help promote a sense of safety
+2. They can help promote a sense of safety and decreased anxiety

-For people with anxiety, the presence of a service animal can create an overall feeling of safety through tactile stimulation.
+For people with anxiety, the presence of a service dog can create an overall feeling of safety through tactile stimulation.
 To do this, the dog places pressure on the owner’s body—usually their chest, abdomen, or lap.
 This works as a therapeutic distraction from depression, anxiety attacks, post traumatic stress disorder, or panic attacks and may help “ground” the owner in the present moment by relaxing their body and nervous system and decreasing anxiety.
 Some service dogs can also be trained to detect the onset of a panic attack or anxiety attack and intervene with comforting strategies to help prevent it or minimize its impact.

 3. You can have a service dog with you almost anywhere